AlexRoy145/onboarding_docs/README.md

 2. search --> command line tools
 3. download the first non beta entry

 Python
 ------
-Pthon, pipenv and pip will be needed for many of our backend projects, to install these:
+Python, pipenv and pip will be needed for many of our backend projects, to install these:
 1. In your newly oppened Terminal, paste --> (brew --prefix)/opt/python/libexec/bin
 2. Once this is done, paste --> brew install pipx
 3. Once completed, paste --> pipx ensurepath